Financial Planning Fundamentals: Building Postitive Habits and Financial Confidence

 Budgeting

-While the thought of creating, let alone sticking to a budget might make you shudder, give it the benefit of the doubt.
 Budgeting helps you keep track of where your money is going, set parameters for spending, make goals for saving or paying off debt, and plan for the future.
 Budgeting isn’t solely about creating and sticking to a budget, it gives you power to make decisions that will positively affect your financial life.

 The budgeting process might also free up some cash right now.
 Analyzing your current budget could draw attention to spending habits you want to change, and free up money to put into something that will benefit your financial wellbeing.